carlosdlr/ES6-redux-reactjs-firebase-sample-app/README.md

 In this project you will find the firebase token and database configuration below /photowall-redux/src/database/config.js , change this with your firebase configuration.

-# Repository of the react implmentation
+# React + Redux + Firebase implmentation repository

 <a href="https://github.com/carlosdlr/photowall-redux"> https://github.com/carlosdlr/photowall-redux </a>